 Linking Gum Disease and Cancer

 For this study, researchers looked at patients participating in the Atherosclerosis Risk in Communities (ARIC) study.
-In 1996, about 7500 people in the study were examined for gum disease in 1996-97.
+In 1996, about 7500 people in the study were examined for gum disease.
 Researchers looked at their medical records for an average of about 15 years after the exams.

 They found that these participants developed a total of 1648 cancers during the follow-up period and 547 died of cancer.